-6.2.3.1.1 Cisplatin
+6.2.3.1.2 Cisplatin

-In combination with other cytostatic drugs, cisplatin is part of the standard of care in perioperative and palliative therapy.
+In combination with other cytostatic drugs, cisplatin is part of the standard drug regimen in perioperative and palliative therapy.
 In palliative therapy, cisplatin in combination with fluoropyrimidines achieves remission rates of up to 30%.
-Specific severe side effects (grade 3/4) include nausea and vomiting, nephrotoxicity, polyneuropathy, ototoxicity, hematotoxicity, electrolyte shifts, and diarrhea.
+Specific severe side effects (grade 3/4) are nausea and vomiting, nephrotoxicity, polyneuropathy, ototoxicity, hematotoxicity, electrolyte shifts and diarrhea.

-6.2.3.1.2 Docetaxel
+6.2.3.1.3 Docetaxel

 Docetaxel belongs to the taxanes.
-Docetaxel is an effective combination partner of fluoropyrimidines and platinum derivatives in perioperative and palliative therapy, and is a component of the FLOT regimen [32, 45, 111].
-Severe grade 3/4 side effects include infection, nail changes, stomatitis, and diarrhea; grade 2 distressing side effects include alopecia.
-Particularly harmful is polyneuropathy, which can be irreversible.
-Common side effects such as nausea/vomiting and allergic reactions can be prevented by adequate supportive therapy, see Onkopedia Antiemesis (German Version).
+Docetaxel is an effective combination partner of fluoropyrimidines and platinum derivatives in perioperative and palliative therapy, and is part of the FLOT regimen [32, 45, 111].
+Severe grade 3/4 adverse effects include infections, nail changes, stomatitis and diarrhea, while grade 2 side effects include alopecia.
+Polyneuropathy, which may be irreversible, is particularly harmful.
+Common side effects such as nausea/vomiting and allergic reactions can be prevented by adequate supportive therapy, see Onkopedia Antiemesis.

-6.2.3.1.3 Fluoropyrimidines (5-fluorouracil, capecitabine, S-1, tegafur)
+6.2.3.1.4 5-Fluorouracil